2019 Proxy Voting and Engagement Guidelines: Japan

 Audit Related Items

-SSGA believes that a company’s auditor is an essential feature of an effective and transparent system of external supervision and shareholders should have the opportunity to vote on their appointment at the annual meeting.
+State Street Global Advisors believes that a company’s auditor is an essential feature of an effective and transparent system of external supervision.
+Shareholders should have the opportunity to vote on the appointment of the auditor at the annual meeting.

 Ratifying External Auditors